 - Granulated sugar

-- Milk - Whole is best.
+- Milk - Whole milk is best.

 This is such a super simple recipe, especially since it’s made with pantry staples that are easy to find.
 I can guarantee most of them are in your cabinets right now.